Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Related Work

 \paragraph{Generalizable human relighting.} With the advancement of deep learning, data-driven methods~\cite{pandey2021total, sun2019single, zhou2019deep, wang2020single, mei2023lightpainter} have achieved impressive results in portrait relighting from a single image, primarily by leveraging convolutional neural networks trained on synthetic data derived from OLAT datasets.
 However, these methods typically overlook underlying human geometry, leading to physically implausible light–shadow interactions.
-Recent efforts~\cite{meka2020deep, ji2022geometry} attempt to address this limitation by estimating human geometry from a single image, but monocular predictions remain insufficiently accurate for reliable relighting.
+Recent efforts~\cite{meka2020deep, ji2022geometry} attempt to address this limitation by estimating human geometry, but monocular predictions remain insufficiently accurate for reliable relighting.
 Other approaches~\cite{kanamori2019relighting, lagunas2021single, tajima2021relighting} attempt to learn light transport directly from 2D shading images.
-However, Modeling complex 3D light transport in 2D space remains fundamentally challenging, such methods are generally restricted to approximating low-frequency lighting effects and often fail to generalize to unseen illumination conditions.
+However, modeling complex 3D light transport in 2D space remains fundamentally challenging.
+Such methods are generally restricted to approximating low-frequency lighting effects and fail to generalize to unseen illumination.
 SwitchLight~\cite{kim2024switchlight} circumvents the need for explicit 3D geometry by introducing physics-based rendering in the image domain, achieving high-quality relighting results.
 Nevertheless, the absence of an explicit 3D representation limits its ability to handle occlusions and maintain spatial consistency.
-More recently, diffusion-based generative models~\cite{ponglertnapakorn2023difareli, ren2024relightful, zhang2025scaling} have demonstrated impressive relighting performance by leveraging strong pre-trained priors and high-quality lighting datasets, producing visually striking results with high generalization ability.
-However, both the learned priors from pre-training and the lighting supervision often lack physically grounded constraints, limiting the physical interpretability and realism of the generated outputs.
+More recently, diffusion-based generative models~\cite{ponglertnapakorn2023difareli, ren2024relightful, zhang2025scaling} demonstrate impressive relighting performance by leveraging strong pre-trained priors and high-quality lighting datasets, producing visually striking results with high generalization ability.
+However, priors learned from pre-training and Light Stage supervision lack physics-based constraints during training, which in turn reduces the physical interpretability and realism of the outputs.